Tune into the latest podcast from HealthCert Education, as Paul Elmslie speaks to Dr Terry Harvey...

 Get unlimited access to all course content, additional learning materials, ongoing post-course support, and more.

 This module describes how to distinguish between the types of erectile and ejaculation dysfunctions and how to diagnose and manage these conditions.
-It also suggests techniques to encourage discussion about sensitive topics such as sexual problems considering barriers and society norms.
+It also suggests techniques to encourage discussion about sensitive topics such as sexual problems and considers barriers and society norms.
 The relationship between erectile function/dysfunction and metabolic and vascular health is explored.
 Tools to assist with diagnosis and clinical management are provided.
-The module includes what to look for when making a physical evaluation and possible causes of erectile dysfunction.
+The content includes what to look for when making a physical evaluation and possible causes of erectile dysfunction.
 Penile erection aids including injections, oral medications, vacuum devices, prostheses and shockwave therapy are listed including options, contraindications and possible side effects.
 The third unit focuses on ejaculation physiology and disorders and explores the psychological contributors and treatment options for premature ejaculation.

 This module assesses the effects of ageing in men and explores the physical capacities as men age.
 Statistics for causes of death are listed and how exercise can lead to better health outcomes.
 Unit two suggests ways that a medical practitioner can overcome barriers to facilitate lifestyle changes and suggests motivation tools.
 Guidelines for the level of physical activity for the older male are outlined including the complexities related to remoteness and socioeconomic status.
 The effects of fitness and mortality on the older population including cancer, prostate cancer, dementia, cardiovascular and anxiety/depression are addressed.
 Unit four suggests how a medical practitioner can make a difference in health outcomes for the older male.
 Guides are provided aimed at male patients, including the right questions to ask, intensity levels, stages of change, barriers and enablers, getting started and ‘sticking with it’.